Lochaiching/swarmdb/src/github.com/ethereum/go-ethereum/swarmdb/hadoop/README.md

 # Validator

-Given the above SWARMDB HTTP interfaces, a validator (potentially, working on a specific shard **Shard**) for a given epoch identified by **EpochUnixTimestamp** and a list of active SWARMDB nodes from the **swarmdb** table will poll ALL SWARMDB nodes for their logs:
+Given the above SWARMDB HTTP interfaces, a validator (potentially, working on a specific  **Shard**) for a given epoch identified by **EpochUnixTimestamp** and a list of active SWARMDB nodes from the **swarmdb** table will poll ALL SWARMDB nodes for their logs:

      https://<ip:port>/farmerlog/<EpochUnixTimestamp>/<Shard(optional)>
      https://<ip:port>/buyerlog/<EpochUnixTimestamp>/<Shard(optional)>